droctothorpe/dsa-meetup/README.md

           min(array[index], array[index - coin] + 1)
 ```

-The third line is particularly perplexing.
-Let's walk through a few iterations.
+The third line is deceptively complex.
+The best way to wrap your head around it is to walk through the iterations.
+Let's do that together.

 | Code | Explanation |
 |------|-------------|